rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 - *motivation*: helper function for build.

 \begin{definition}[Get output wires]
-A function that retrieves the output wires of a gadget from the current state's abstract circuit.
-If the gadget is not in the abstract circuit, it extends the abstract circuit with new entries for the gadget and yields new output wires.
+A function that retrieves the output wires of a gate from the current state's abstract circuit.
+If the gate is not in the abstract circuit, it extends the abstract circuit with new entries for the gate and yields new output wires.
 \end{definition}
 $$
 \begin{array}{rl}